Robert Pozen

-Education and family
+In 2001 and 2002, he served as a member of President George W. Bush's Commission to Strengthen Social Security.
+His proposal for utilizing a "progressive indexing" methodology to address Social Security's long-term solvency issue received national attention, including a mention during President Bush's 2006 State of the Union address.

+As of 2020, he is a senior lecturer at MIT Sloan School of Management, and a senior fellow at the Brookings Institution and also is an executive coach and mentor, teaching executives about how to be more productive.

+Early life, education and personal life

-Pozen grew up in Bridgeport, Connecticut, where he attended public high school and won a scholarship to attend Harvard College.
+Pozen was born in Connecticut into a Jewish family, where he attended public high school and won a scholarship to attend Harvard College.
 In 1968, he graduated summa cum laude and Phi Beta Kappa from Harvard, which awarded him a Knox Traveling Fellowship.

 In 1972, Pozen received a J.D. degree from Yale Law School, where he served on the editorial board of the Yale Law Journal.
 He received a JSD from Yale in 1973 for his doctoral thesis on state enterprises in Africa.
 He is a member of the Massachusetts, New York and Washington, D.C. bars.

 He has been married for more than 40 years to Elizabeth Kelner Pozen, a psychotherapist and figurative painter.
 They live in Boston, Massachusetts, and have two adult children.

+Career

-Investment industry career
+Investment industry

-Pozen was an executive at Fidelity Investments from 1987 to 2001, eventually rising to vice chairman of the company and president of FMR Co., the investment adviser to Fidelity’s mutual funds.
-In the latter role, he had oversight of Fidelity’s global portfolio management and research teams; during his tenure as president, Fidelity’s assets under management increased from $500 billion to $900 billion.
-He also was a director of Fidelity’s insurance company and credit card bank.
+Pozen was an executive at Fidelity Investments from 1987 to 2001, eventually rising to vice chairman of the company and president of FMR Co., the investment adviser to Fidelity's mutual funds.
+In the latter role, he had oversight of Fidelity's global portfolio management and research teams; during his tenure as president, Fidelity's assets under management increased from $500 billion to $900 billion.
+He also was a director of Fidelity's insurance company and credit card bank.

 Pozen became chairman of MFS Investment Management in February 2004.
 In that position, he advised the firm on strategic initiatives and long-term planning.
-Speaking on corporate governance, he has been credited with enhancing the organization’s legal, audit, and risk functions.
+Speaking on corporate governance, he has been credited with enhancing the organization's legal, audit, and risk functions.
 He retired as Chairman in July 2010 and was Chairman Emeritus through 2011.
 In 2011, he was recognized for his work in the mutual fund industry with the Fund Action Lifetime Achievement Award.

-Productivity and executive coaching work
+Executive coaching

-Pozen currently teaches courses on "Maximizing your Productivity" for corporations around the globe as well as for the MIT Executive Education program.
-Pozen's website can be found at www.bobpozen.com.
-Pozen is also an executive coach, a role he started actively playing in 2019.
+In 2019, he started teaching a course on "Maximizing your Productivity" for corporations around the globe as well as for the MIT Executive Education program.
+Pozen is also an executive coach.
 His teachings are based on his 2019 research published by MIT News, "How does your productivity stack up?
-Survey results and research by MIT Sloan’s Bob Pozen reveal common habits and skills among highly productive managers".
+Survey results and research by MIT Sloan's Bob Pozen reveal common habits and skills among highly productive managers".
 In 2012, Pozen published his book "Extreme Productivity: Boost Your Results, Reduce Your Hours" (2012, Harper Business) which set the foundation for his coursework.
 In 2018, Pozen's work on Productivity at MIT was one of the top rated stories of the year.